Chronic Obstructive Pulmonary Disease and Asbestos

 One of the first indicators of COPD is a persistent, permanent cough.
 The cough is often accompanied by sputum, a liquid substance discharged from the respiratory system.

-Sputum consists mainly of mucus, but it also includes pus, bacteria, cell fragments, and in severe cases, blood.
+Sputum consists mainly of mucus but also includes pus, bacteria, cell fragments, and, in severe cases, blood.
 Another common symptom of COPD is shortness of breath.

 Other symptoms of COPD include: